msfeldstein/three-vive-controller/README.md

 # three-vive-controller

 Use the Vive's controller in ThreeJS webVR applications.
+It will render a nice model for it, and give it an event based API.

 ### Installation

 `npm install --save three-vive-controller`